tomas-fryza/vhdl-course/lab2-logic/README.md

    > | `b_a_equal` | output | `std_logic` | Output is `1` if b = a |
    > | `a_greater` | output | `std_logic` | Output is `1` if b < a |

 2. In VHDL, define an [architecture](https://github.com/tomas-fryza/vhdl-course/wiki/Architecture) for a 2-bit binary comparator.
-The combination logic can be written using low-level operators (`and`, `or`, etc.) as in the previous laboratory exercise.
+The combination logic can be written using low-level operators (`and`, `or`, etc.) as assignment statements using SoP or PoS logic.
 However, it is more efficient to use a higher notation with [conditional signal assignments](https://github.com/tomas-fryza/vhdl-course/wiki/Signal-assignments).

    ```vhdl
    architecture behavioral of compare_2bit is